hetommy/GitCDN/SIMPLE_SETUP.md

 ## 🎯 **Next Steps**

-- Upload your files and get CDN URLs
+- Upload your files and get direct file URLs
-- Integrate the CDN URLs into your projects
+- Integrate the file URLs into your projects
 - Set up automatic deployments from your build process
 - Monitor your repository for file changes